EdoardoLaGreca/dovelet/README.md

-# Pigeon
+# Dovelet

-Pigeon is both a Go wrapper module for the Google Cloud Vision API and a tool to use such wrapper.
+Dovelet is both a Go wrapper module for the Google Cloud Vision API and a tool to use such wrapper.

 [![Go Report Card](https://goreportcard.com/badge/github.com/EdoardoLaGreca/dovelet)](https://goreportcard.com/report/github.com/EdoardoLaGreca/dovelet)